African Man Shot Dead for Breaking Virus Curfew

 Coronavirus cases across Africa are now above 7,000 and numbers are expected to leap in coming weeks.

-MOSCOW — Russian police detained activists trying to deliver protective gear to a hospital on Thursday amid the growing coronavirus outbreak and widespread reports of shortages of masks and hazmat suits.
+Russian police detained activists trying to deliver protective gear to a hospital on Thursday amid the growing coronavirus outbreak and widespread reports of shortages of masks and hazmat suits.

 Members of the Alliance of Doctors union, supported by opposition politician Alexei Navalny, started a fundraising campaign this week to buy protective gear for hospitals in need.
 On Thursday, the union’s leader Anastasia Vasilyeva and a group of activists drove to a hospital in the Novgorod region 250 miles northwest of Moscow, with the first batch of masks, gloves, hazmat suits and protective glasses.